Cosmia calami (Harvey, 1876)

-Cosmia calami is a broad-winged small to medium-sized moth (FW length 13–16 mm) with orange-brown forewings with markings limited to smooth pale antemedial and postmedial lines and spots that is closely associated with oaks and flies during late summer.
-The forewing color ranges from pale yellowish orange to dark orange-brown, often darker gray in the median area and occasionally pale on the veins in the terminal area.
+Cosmia calami is a broad-winged, small to medium-sized moth (FW length 13–16 mm) that is closely associated with oaks and flies during late summer.
+It has orange-brown forewings with markings limited to smooth pale antemedial and postmedial lines and spots.
+The forewing color ranges from pale yellowish-orange to dark orange-brown, often darker gray in the median area and occasionally pale on the veins in the terminal area.
 The dark basal line is evident on the basal costa.
 The antemedial and postmedial lines are light yellow outside the median area and darker orange-brown to gray adjacent to it.
 The antemedial line is angled 45° toward the anal angle, ending near the postmedial line at the trailing margin.
 The postmedial line is smoothly convex around the reniform spot and then straight to the trailing margin.
 The pale subterminal line is faintly visible at the costa in some individuals but is absent otherwise.
 The median line is absent.
 The orbicular and reniform spots are similar, outlined in pale yellow, fairly small, and filled with the ground color or gray.
 The orbicular spot is round.
 The reniform spot is bar-like or weakly figure-eight shaped with a dark spot in the lower third in some specimens.
 The claviform spot is absent.
 The hindwing is slightly yellowish off-white with a faint orange or pink hue toward the margin in some specimens.
 The head and thorax are uniform of the forewing ground color.
 The male antenna is weakly biserrate.

 This species can be identified by its uniform orange forewing marked with pale yellow lines and spots.
 Species of Ipimorpha have smooth even forewing lines and yellow color but are more mottled and have darker hindwings than C. calami.